Welcome to The Low Maintenance Traveler!

 Wow, this is a tough question, but I’m going to be honest.
 Do you ever feel like you don’t belong anywhere?
 Well, that’s what I feel for the longest time.
 Long commutes, long walks, and being in new places are what makes me sane and happy during down times.
 Traveling is an eye-opener– that the place where I belong is the place I want to be.
 I don’t know if it makes sense to you, but that’s enough for me to keep going.

 Got anything you want me to write about?
 Let me hear your thoughts!
-Just comment below or you can reach me through my email as well.
+Just comment below or you can reach me through my email.